otatebe/chfs/doc/chfsctl.1.md

 -b backend_directory
 : specifies a backend directory to cache.

+-f num_flush_threads
+: specifies the number of flush threads.
+Default is 1.

 -p protocol
 : specifies a protocol like sm, sockets, tcp, and verbs.
 Default is sockets.